Correspondence between Dicke-model semiclasscial dynamics in the superradiant dipolar phase and the Euler heavy top: ACKNOWLEDGMENTS

 \section{ACKNOWLEDGMENTS}

 The authors acknowledge illuminating discussion with Prof. Alexandre Zagoskin in the final stage of this work.
-The authors gratefully acknowledge the financial support of the Ministry of Science and Higher Education of the Russian Federation in the framework of Increase Competitiveness Program of NUST MISiS, grant K4-2018-061, implemented by a governmental decree dated 16 th of March 2013, No. 211.
+The study was supported by the Federal academic leadership program Priority 2030 (NUST MISIS grant No. K2-2022-025).